COVID-19 Vaccine Requirement

 Yes, if they are teaching in-person and are actively engaged in on campus activities.

-For students enrolled exclusively in online course work and experiences, vaccination is not required, but is highly recommended.
+For students enrolled exclusively in online programs and experiences, vaccination is not required, but is highly recommended.
 However, if you come to campus for any purpose including, but not limited to, use of facilities such as the libraries or Campus Recreation Center, you are required to comply with this requirement.
+Note that students in a traditionally on-campus program who are taking their courses remotely or online continue to be subject to the vaccination requirement.

 Yes.
 Proof of vaccination must be submitted using the UC COVID Check app no later than two weeks prior to the beginning of the Spring semester.